carbon-io/carbond/docs/guide/collections.rst

 The :js:class:`~carbond.collections.FindObjectConfig` class is the base ``findObject`` operation config class and the default for :js:class:`~carbond.collections.Collection`.
-This config does not have any configuration that is specific to the operation beyond the base config and simply supports object lookup by ID.
+It extends the base config class with the property ``supportsHead``, which allows you to configure whether the HEAD operation is allowed (in addition to GET) on this endpoint.

 .. code-block:: js

     ...
     findObjectConfig: {
       description: 'My collection findObject operation',
-      additionalParameters: {
-        project: {
-          name: 'project',
-          location: 'query',
-          schema: {
-            type: 'object',
-            additionalProperties: {
-              oneOf: [
-                {
-                  type: 'number',
-                  minimum: 0,
-                  maximum: 1,
-                  multipleOf: 1
+      supportsHead: false
     },
-                {
-                  type: 'boolean'
-                }
-              ]
-            }
-          }
-        }
-      }
-    },
     ...

+.. .. code-block:: js

+..     ...
+..     findObjectConfig: {
+..       description: 'My collection findObject operation',
+..       additionalParameters: {
+..         project: {
+..           name: 'project',
+..           location: 'query',
+..           schema: {
+..             type: 'object',
+..             additionalProperties: {
+..               oneOf: [
+..                 {
+..                   type: 'number',
+..                   minimum: 0,
+..                   maximum: 1,
+..                   multipleOf: 1
+..                 },
+..                 {
+..                   type: 'boolean'
+..                 }
+..               ]
+..             }
+..           }
+..         }
+..       }
+..     },
+..     ...

-In this example, we add another parameter ``project``, which allows us to return results with only the fields that we want (note, this has implications for the response schema that will validate the structure of objects returned from the ``findObject`` handler).
+..
+In this example, we add another parameter ``project``, which allows us to return
+.. results with only the fields that we want (note, this has implications for the
+.. response schema that will validate the structure of objects returned from the
+.. ``findObject`` handler).

 .. todo:: i think this makes more sense when we overhaul responses, since
           there's not a great way to configure the response body schema here